 Welcome to our ranch broker question and answer series.
 Each month, we feature one of Mirr Ranch Group’s knowledgeable and experienced brokers.

 This month, we’re showcasing one of our Senior Vice Presidents, Daniel Carter.
-With first-hand knowledge of fly-fishing and sporting property values, he also focuses on conservation lands and unique operational ranches.
+With first-hand knowledge of sporting & fly-fishing property values, he also focuses on conservation properties and unique operational ranches.
 As a pilot, he can frequently be found flying around the Western US.

 Read on to find out more about Daniel, his connection to the land, his family’s legacy in real estate, and how he knew ranch real estate was his calling.

 All About Colorado and Montana Ranch Broker: Daniel Carter

 Q: Why did you get involved with ranch brokerage?

 A: Multiple generations of my family have been in the real estate business on the development and commercial side.
 That work lacked a meaningful purpose for me, and I knew at a young age that I wanted to do something different.

 I began my career in the marketing and advertising world, but eventually, I found that real estate is in my blood and that I just had to make it my own.
 Growing up in Montana and living in Colorado the wild landscapes and natural resources of the intermountain West became very important to me.